dinruz/js-exercises-functions-arrays/README.md

 **Status:** In progress

+  ### List of Array exercises

 <details>
   <summary><strong>Exercise 1: Camelize()</strong></summary>

   Write the function `camelize(str)` that changes dash-separated words like “my-short-string” into camel-cased “myShortString”.

   That is: removes all dashes, each word after dash becomes uppercased.

   Examples:

   ```javascript